Karin's ESL PartyLand/Copyright 1999 by Karin M. Cintron

-Newsweek Lesson
+Newsweek Lesson – Reading and Vocabulary

 Today you and your group are going to read an article in Newsweek.
 First, take a few minutes to look through this week’s edition of the magazine.
-Then, with your group, decide on which one article you are going to read.
+Then, with your group, decide on which article you are going to read.
 You can choose any feature article.
 Preview the article first to be certain that it is an article you’re interested in reading.
-Look at the pictures, read the captions and subject headings, skim the first few paragraphs.
+Look at the pictures, read the captions and subject headings, and skim the first few paragraphs.

-1. Circle any keywords you do not know.
+1. Circle any key words you do not know.

 2. Take notes in the margins.
 If you can’t understand something, write a question about it.